RobVanProd/Aero/README.md

 - Working CLI tools (`aero build` and `aero run`)
 - Comprehensive test suite and CI/CD

-**Phase 3 In Progress 🚧** - Currently implementing:
+**Phase 3 Nearly Complete ✅** - Successfully implemented:
-- Function definitions and calls
+- ✅ Function definitions and calls with full semantic validation
-- Control flow statements (if/else, loops)
+- ✅ Control flow statements (if/else, loops) with break/continue support
-- I/O operations (print!, println!)
+- ✅ I/O operations (print!, println!) with printf integration
-- Enhanced type system with comparisons and logical operations
+- ✅ Enhanced type system with all comparison and logical operators
-- Advanced scope management and variable mutability
+- ✅ Advanced scope management with variable mutability and shadowing
+- ✅ Complete LLVM code generation for all new features
+- 🚧 Enhanced error reporting with source locations (remaining work)

 The language is not yet production-ready but has a solid foundation and is rapidly evolving.
 We welcome feedback and contributions!